Adult Dogs 1-6 years

 Dental disease is a common problem for dogs.
 Learn how proper oral healthcare can significantly reduce or even eliminate dental disease.

 Learn how just a few pounds can affect your dog's health, and use this pet weight calculator to compare your dog's weight gain to a human's weight gain.

-Dogs love to play with their owners and by themselves.
+Dogs love to play with their pet parents and by themselves.
 Playtime is an important opportunity for your dog to get exercise, mental stimulation and bonding time with you.